Resultatohnetat/case-03-automated-dunning/README.md

 You are tasked with designing a lightweight automation system that monitors unpaid invoices and triggers a smart, multi-step dunning (payment reminder) process.

 This challenge is designed to test how you think, structure systems, and prioritize pragmatically – not how flashy your code is.
-We value clarity, scalability, and reasoning.
+We value clarity, creativity and reasoning.

 ---